Yahoo DFS Hockey: Tuesday Picks

 WING

-Kevin Fiala, MIN vs. PHI ($20): Fiala has started 62.6 percent of his shifts in the offensive zone, second on the Wild by all of one-tenth of a percentage point.
-There are several teams that have zero players in that range.
-That's helped Fiala put 206 shots on net and tally 59 points in 64 games.
-The Flyers have waved the white flag on this season; they have a 3.47 GAA and have given up 34.0 shots on net per contest.
+Anthony Duclair, FLA vs. TOR ($19): With two goals in his last game, Duclair has 28 goals this season.
+Also, while he's never been much of a playmaker, he has 24 assists in 61 contests.
+The Maple Leafs are on the road for the second leg of a back-to-back, and rookie Erik Kallgren will likely be in net.
+After two good starts he has a 3.71 GAA over his last four games.

-Denis Gurianov, DAL at ANA ($15): Gurianov has moved up to the second line for the Stars.
-He's also tallied five goals and three assists in his last 15 games.
-Meanwhile, over his last 15 games, John Gibson has been the worst goalie in the NHL.
-Seriously, over his last 15 starts he has a 4.51 GAA and .861 save percentage.
-If he doesn't play, third-string goalie Lukas Dostal will be in net.
+Seth Jarvis, CAR at BUF ($15): Jarvis has started 60.3 percent of his shifts in the offensive zone, highest on the Hurricanes.
+He's also on Carolina's top line, which has helped the rookie to eight points in his last nine games.
+The Sabres, meanwhile, have a 3.50 GAA and have given up 33.6 shots on net per contest.

 WINGS TO AVOID